-Every month, a learning review will be completed with each learner by their tutor to measure the intent, implementation and impact of the Individual Curriculum Plan.
+Every month, a learning review will be completed with each learner by their tutor to measure the intent, implementation, and impact of the Individual Learning Plan.

 This is a triangulated review to ensure that the learning is meeting your needs and requirements.
+It is imperative that the learner's line manager or a dedicated workplace mentor is involved in the first 15 minutes of each learning review to review progress in the learning and to plan the next steps of learning, especially in relation to the off-the-job training requirement for the Apprenticeship.
 All progress for each learner is stored in our i-learn platform, an on-line portal which enables our learners and employers to easily view a range of learning and development targets in relation to their programme.
 Your dedicated Account Manager will contact you every month to gain impartial feedback on your experience and provide any additional support you may require.